rin-5/megaman-battle-network-blog/README.md

 No Creative Commons or open-source license applies to these third-party materials, as they contain copyrighted material.

-## Things to take into account
-I tried fixing the HTML so it was valid with the W3C Validator, but I have nine errors I cannot fix.
-The buttons, which are the thing that's giving me an error with the validator, cannot be taken out due to their CSS formatting.
-I followed a tutorial to a T, so I'm very sure that it cannot be taken out of the ``<a>`` tags the buttons are inside of.

 ## Acknowledgments

   - Huge thanks to Billie Thompson's wonderful README template!